How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 • Airport Limousine Bus for only ¥1,100 and it should take 50 minutes.

-Tokyo Station Area is Good for Travelers Looking for:
+Tokyo Station is Ideal for Those Looking for:

-Pros & Cons for Staying near Tokyo Station
+Pros & Cons of Staying Near Tokyo Station

 Pros